vera-ho/TerraLHotel/README.md

 * Hosting: `Heroku`

 ## Functionality and Features
-There are currently 4 of 6 completed features for Terra l'Hotel:
+There are completed features for Terra l'Hotel:
 * `User` authentication
 * `Hotel` listing and details
 * `Reservation` creation, lists, editing and cancellation